J-Puls/thorium-ui/README.md

 Clone the GitHub repository and copy the Thorium-UI file to the `/src` directory of your React project.

 ## Setting up your App component
-Once the Thorium-UI source file is in your project, we need to do some very minimal boilerplate to get things up and running.
-Start by including the ThoriumRoot component in the return statement of your App (or the render method, if using a class-based App component).
+Once the `Thorium-UI` source file is in your project, we need to do some very minimal boilerplate to get things up and running.
+Start by including the `ThoriumRoot` component in the return statement of your App component (or the render method, if using a class-based App component).

-When using ThroiumRoot, you must pass it either a dark or light prop.
+When using ThroiumRoot, you must pass it either a `dark` or `light` prop.
 This will set the default theme to use (this can always be toggled later inside your components).

-Your App.js file should look like this.
+Your App.js file should look like this:

 ```
 import React from "react";